ElinaFF/PICO/index.md

 The following instructions are for the ```DEFINE LEARNING CONFIGS``` section.

-If you're not confortable with these parameters, you can safely keep the default values and jump to the [next section](#2-define-learning-algorithms).
+If you're not comfortable with these parameters, you can safely keep the default values and jump to the [next section](#2-define-learning-algorithms).

 First, before choosing a Cross Validation (CV) search type, you need to understand the principle of CV.

 The method consist in separating the dataset in $$n$$ sections.
 At each iteration, the first or the next section will be used as the test set and the other sections will form the training set.
 It allows us to train **and** test the model on all the dataset.
 Furthermore, the mean accuracy over

-The number of folds define the number of time the model(s) will be trained, and the number of division in the dataset.
+The number of folds defines the number of time the model(s) will be trained, and the number of division in the dataset.

 We use CV in order to make sure the model doesn't overfit, we keep a sample of the dataset to test it at the end.
 If the algorithm is overfitting, it will make a lot of errors when presented a new set of data.
 This also allows us to make sure the algorithm is tested on all samples.

-For more details, see [here](https://learn.g2.com/cross-validation).
+For more details, see this [explanation](https://learn.g2.com/cross-validation).

 The ability of a search algorithm is to train a set of models with a set of parameters, and compute a metric tested combination.
-This metric is most of the time the accuracy (the number of correct predictions on the total number of predictions (the number of samples)).
+This metric is most of the time the accuracy (the number of correct predictions over the total number of predictions (the number of samples)).

 After the computation, the algorithm is able to find the model combined with the parameters that perform best, in the tested combinations.

 The ```GridSearchCV``` is a search algorithm using CV that test every possible combination of parameters, like in a grid.
 This method is effective but may take a long time to run and may test useless combination.

-The ```RandomizedSearchCV``` come as a counterpoint and take random combinations of parameters.
-This method allow more values to be tested and run quicker but isn't as rigorous as the ```GridSearchCV```.
+The ```RandomizedSearchCV``` comes as a counterpoint and take random combinations of parameters.
+This method allow more values to be tested and runs faster but isn't as rigorous as the ```GridSearchCV```.

 In the ```SELECT CV SEARCH TYPE``` panel, you can choose either ```GridSearchCV``` or ```RandomizedSearchCV```.

 You can set the number of folds in the ```NUMBER OF CROSS VALIDATION FOLDS```.

 The number of processes in the ```Number of processes``` is the number of parallel job you want to run.
-2 is enough to increase the speed of computation.
-More processes might slow your PC.
+Two is enough to increase the speed of computation.
+More processes might slow down your PC.

 ### 2. Define learning algorithms
 > [Go back to index](#index)